Hannah Logasa

 Hannah Logasa (1878–1967) is considered a pioneer of school libraries.
 Credited with identifying the necessity of libraries in school, Logasa worked to achieve strong interaction between the library, students, and teachers at the University of Chicago Laboratory High School.

 Early life

-Hannah Logasa was the daughter of Seth Moses Logasa, an immigrant to Omaha, Nebraska, from Ukraine and a Sephardic Jew, and her mother Ida (née Wasserman).
+Hannah Logasa was the daughter of Seth Moses Logasa, a Ukrainian immigrant to Omaha, Nebraska and a Sephardic Jew, and her mother Ida (née Wasserman).
 She was one of four siblings.
 She had an older sister, Bertha Glikbarg (née Logasa), a brother, artist Charles Logasa, and a sister named Jeanie Deana Bogen (née Logasa).
 She moved to Omaha from Ukraine when she was three years old.

 Career

 From 1904 to 1914 Logasa worked at the Omaha Public Library.
 By 1908, she was a head librarian, and in 1914 was head of the department of statistics and accounts.
 During this period she attended class in library science at the State University of Iowa.